MichelleFdo/codeigniter/README.md

-This is a codeigniter based inventory managment system.
+# This is a codeigniter based inventory managment system with simple CRUD operations.